 I work one-on-one with a very select few introverts like you to help them get unstuck and open up to love.
 Spaces are limited, so if you’re interested in working with me closely, here’s what to do next:

-- Fill out an application for a complimentary 30-minute Breakthrough Session.
+- Fill out an application for men or for women for a complimentary 45-minute Dating Breakthrough Session.

 - Check your inbox for a response to your application within 48 hours.